Conophytum herreanthus S.A.Hammer

 Conophytum herreanthus subsp. herreanthus

-Conophytum herreanthus is a small succulent that grows in clump of paired, leaf bodies.
-Leaves are gray-green, smooth, triangular, pointed and up to 1.6 inches (4 cm) long.
+Conophytum herreanthus is a small succulent that grows in clumps of paired leaf bodies.
+The leaves are gray-green, smooth, triangular, pointed, and up to 1.6 inches (4 cm) long.
 There are dark spots sparsely scattered over the leaves.
-Flowers are diurnal, white, up to 1.2 inches (3 cm) in diameter and appear in late fall.
+Flowers are diurnal, white, up to 1.2 inches (3 cm) in diameter, and appear in late fall.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Most Conophytums need bright light but do not like too much intense sunlight.
 To avoid sunburn, place them in a position to receive a few hours of full sun in cooler periods of the day.

 These plants thrive best in a porous growing medium that will drain quickly.
 Use a commercial succulent soil mix specially designed for growing succulents or make your own.

 When Conophytums go dormant in the spring, they require little or no water.
 In the fall, when plants will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.

 Conophytums are light feeders, and they do not need fertilizer unless they are repotted every two years.
 It is best to feed at the beginning of the growth period and just before flowering.

 These succulents will benefit from repotting.
 They typically need to be repotted every 2 to 4 years, depending on the pot's size and growth rate.
 The best time to repot a Conophytum is at the beginning of a period of active growth.

 Conophytums are easily propagated by division.
 They can also be grown from seeds.